basisjs/basisjs-tools/README.md

 Use `basis --help` for more help.

-### Relative path solving
+### Relative path resolving

 Basis works with many various paths, and often it is relative paths.
 There are two general rules for relative path resolving.

-* path defined in config file (`basis.config`) resolves to config file directory
+- path defined in config file (`basis.config`) resolves to config file directory

-* path defined in command line resolves to current working directory
+- path defined in command line resolves to current working directory

 ## Tools